AerialMantis/cppcon-parallelism-class/docs/sycl_03_vector_add.md

 ---

 In this first exercise you will learn:
-* How to manage data using buffers
+* How to manage data using buffers.
-* How to access data using accessors
+* How to access data using accessors.
-* How to define an nd range SYCL kernel function
+* How to define an nd range SYCL kernel function.

 ---